Tsuri-daiko

 A Tsuri-daiko on display at the Indian Museum, Kolkata.

 The tsuri-daiko (kanji: 釣り太鼓; also called gaku-daiko (kanji: 楽太鼓)) is a large Japanese hanging drum.
 It is played with two mallets on one side only.
 It is used primarily in bugaku orchestra.

+The tsuri-daiko is a type of Japanese hanging drum suspended within a wooden frame and played with two mallets.
+Its performance technique comprises two main strokes: the heavy stroke played with the right hand, called "do", and the light stroke played with the left hand, called "zoh'un".